27 Benefits of Milk Thistle, in Addition to Liver and Gallbladder Support

 25. Milk Thistle for Weight Control in Type 2 DiabetesThe plant chemical berberine, found in goldenseal and Oregon grape root, has long been believed to be useful In controlling blood sugar levels and helping type 2 diabetics to lose weight.
 The problem with berberine is that it is poorly absorbed.
 Combining berberine with a silymarin phytosome, however, increases the absorption of both.
 In addition, a clinical study in which type 2 diabetics were given silymarin plus berberine or a placebo for 52 weeks found that the combination of these two herbal supplements resulted in:

 - Lower levels of uric acid, which meant that the volunteers who took both silymarin and berberine were less susceptible to gout.

-Sterile dressings with silymarin help newly formed skin cells find their way into the protein matrix of new skin forming over a wound.
+26. Milk Thistle for Wound HealingSterile dressings with silymarin help newly formed skin cells find their way into the protein matrix of new skin forming over a wound.
 This property may be used to create products that accelerate the healing of slow-to-heal wounds of diabetics.

+27. Milk Thistle in CosmeticsHerbal cosmeceuticals for nourishing as well as improving the appearance of the skin are becoming more and more popular.
+Since the primary mechanism through which exposure to the sun ages the skin is oxidation, herbal antioxidants are an obvious, natural remedy for rejuvenating the skin.
 Silibinin is possibly the most versatile of all the herbal cosmeceutical ingredients on the market today.
 And because milk thistle contains silibinin, herbal cosmeceuticals is another one of the milk thistle uses becoming well known.